arve0/master/thesis.md

 In addition, rotation of scanner raster pattern should be adjusted to avoid jagged stitch.
-The stitching mechanism will also be described, as existing software solutions was found to be unreliable.
+The stitching mechanism will also be described, as existing stitching software was found to be unreliable.

 #### Uneven illumination